 On top of all of that, this can’t just be a run-of-the-mill cocktail party.
 It needs to be one of you killer corporate events that will wow your attendees and generate those oh so coveted leads and deliver ROI.

 We hear your silent cry for help.
 So just for you, we’ve put together a go-to list of venues that will bowl your clients over, in one case literally (see Mission Bowling Club).
 The plus side of living in the city of fog and love is that we have a ridiculous amount of distinctive venues to choose from.
 But it can be difficult to know where to start.
 Which is why we came up with list of 25 San Francisco locations to explore for events ranging from the intimate to the colossal at the end of this post.
 The City is host to many startups of course, so you’ll find a trend towards booking cocktail parties in clubs and gallery spaces du jour.
 Also, we admit a bias towards naturally pretty outdoor settings in this list.
 If you’ve got it flaunt it right?
 And the Bay Area has it.
 At Certain, our platform is tailored for large-scale corporate events.
 You’ll find links to several venues for planning conferences and events for enterprise clients in this list.
-If you’re a planner working on your company’s booth for conferences and trade shows, then you should also check out our super helpful exhibitor and sponsor planning resource here.

 In my experience as an event planner, in my previous life before Certain, I was served this challenge time and time again.
 And let me tell you, two of my biggest challenges were limited budgets and finding out-of-the-box venues to hold my events.
 These challenges are common; 45% of event planners say that budget was their biggest challenge when planning an event according to the State of Mobile Event Technology Report.
 As an event planner planning for a wide spectrum of events, from tech conferences, to music festivals, I saw a wide range of requirements from clients.
 I would come across small budgets with high expectations, as well as large budgets from clients who had no leadership or direction.
 When either of these situations occurred, I had to be resourceful, and I would do whatever it took to make the event a success.